All Products

 Configure Input Parameters

-Click Add Input Parameter and configure the parameters.
+Click Add Input Parameter to configure the parameter information.

-Parameter Name: Use a name that is as descriptive as possible to help the LLM understand what parameter information needs to be identified.
-For example, use a meaningful word such as city.
+Parameter Name: Use a meaningful name to help the LLM understand what parameter information to identify.
+For example, city.

 Parameter Description: A concise and accurate description of the input parameter's function.
 This helps the LLM better understand how to retrieve the parameter.
-For example, for a date parameter, you can describe the date format, such as yyyy-MM-dd.
+For example, for date, you can describe it as a date and further specify the format, such as yyyy-MM-dd.

 Type: The parameter type.